By: Martin Ebner

 4 - Hire a coach / Personal trainer

 There’s a reason that Urban calisthenics is gaining in popularity.
-Pull ups, muscle ups and dips are all fantastic exercises for building a strong upper body.
-By using these 3 exercises, you can build explosive strength, improve posture and speed up you metabolism.
+Pull-ups, muscle-ups and dips are all fantastic exercises for building a strong upper body.
+By using these 3 exercises, you can build explosive strength, improve posture and speed up your metabolism.

 6 – Train with a buddy

 All athletes train as part of a team.
 At the end of the day, the olympics are as much a competition amongst countries as it is athletes.
 Training with a friend, partner or as part of a group can offer motivation, accountability, healthy levels of competition and most importantly, FUN!